Duckweed Pond Surface Coverage: Identification, Causes & Control Plus Ready Scout Solutions

 Mechanical aids:

-- Floating booms, ropes, or simple PVC pipe barriers can corral duckweed into one corner or shallow cove where it’s easier to net or pump away
+- Floating booms, ropes, or simple PVC pipe barriers can gather individual plants into one corner or shallow cove for easier removal from the pond surface

 - Surface skimmers or small trash pumps drawing from the surface layer remove plants and some nutrient-rich water together